-What To Do in Garner State Park, Texas: Camping, Hiking and Nearby Gems
+What To Do in Garner State Park, TX: Camping, Hiking & More

 Camping is a widely popular thing to do in Garner State Park, there are 6 different camping areas!
 There are full hookup sites for your RV, campsites with electricity and campsites with water for pitching a tent.
 Some of the camping spots have waterfront views of the Frio River.
 Prices range from $15 - $35 nightly and bookings open up 5 months in advance.

 The Best Things To Do in Garner State Park